 Best Joshua Tree Hikes for First-Time Visitors

 A couple of years ago I had plans to spend Thanksgiving in Joshua Tree, but thanks to an unlikely spell of torrential rain, my plans got thwarted.
-Ever since, I’ve been wanting to reignite my Joshua Tree mission.
+Ever since I’ve been wanting to reignite my Joshua Tree mission and explore the best Joshua Tree hikes.

 The beauty of Joshua Tree National Park is in part its close proximity to LA.
 No matter where you are or what Google maps seems to say, people from LA will tell you that your destination is only about a half hour away… “depending on traffic”.
 Well, Joshua Tree isn’t a half hour drive but it is only 130 miles; 130 easy miles due east just outside of Palm Springs.